markus-seethaler/tinyml-federated/federated-simulation/README.md

 - A `motion_metadata.csv` file with sample metadata
 - Individual CSV files in a `motion_data` subdirectory containing accelerometer readings

+An example dataset is delivered with the repository.

 ## Output Files

 The simulation produces the following output files: